-The type of life insurance you should buy depends on the reason you need life insurance coverage in the first place.
-Here are the best plans for common financial needs.
+The right type of life insurance for you depends on your unique financial needs.
+Here are the best plans for different circumstances.

 You know buying life insurance protects your family financially.
 But a new parent buying a policy to support their growing family has very different needs than a retiree making end-of-life plans.

-Term life insurance is best for paying off debts, replacing your income, and saving for the future
+Term life insurance is the best choice for paying off debts, replacing your income, and saving for the future.

-Permanent life insurance may be good for high-income earners who want to build more tax-deferred wealth
+Permanent life insurance may be a good option for high-net-worth individuals who want to build more tax-deferred wealth.

-Buying life insurance to support your family—whether that family includes a spouse, children, your parents, or some combination of the three—provides for a few main needs:
+You're probably buying life insurance to support your family—whether that family includes a spouse, children, your parents, or some combination of the three—for a few main purposes:

 Income replacement: For everyday and long-term expenses and new expenses, like childcare or house cleaning